Kami/node-rproxy/README.md

 It expects authentication token to be provided in the header with the name `X-Auth-Token` or in the query string with the name `x-auth-token`.

+Unless `?skip-auth-cache` query string is provided, token is stored in the cache until it expires.

 ### Settings

 * `username` - admin username for the Keystone auth server